Bhutan

-The subalpine Himalayan mountains in the north rise from the country's lush subtropical plains in the south.
+The Himalayan mountains in the north rise from the country's lush subtropical plains in the south.
 In the Bhutanese Himalayas, there are peaks higher than 7000 m above sea level.
 Gangkhar Puensum is Bhutan's highest peak and is the highest unclimbed mountain in the world.
 The wildlife of Bhutan is notable for its diversity, including the Himalayan takin and golden langur.
-The capital and largest city is Thimphu, holding close to 1/7th of the population.
+The capital and largest city is Thimphu, with close to 15% of the population living there.

-Bhutan and neighbouring Tibet experienced the spread of Buddhism which originated in the Indian subcontinent during the lifetime of Gautama Buddha.
+Bhutan and neighbouring Tibet experienced the spread of Buddhism, which originated in the South Asia during the lifetime of the Buddha.
 In the first millennium, the Vajrayana school of Buddhism spread to Bhutan from the southern Pala Empire of Bengal.
-During the 16th century, Ngawang Namgyal unified the valleys of Bhutan into a single state.
-Namgyal defeated three Tibetan invasions, subjugated rival religious schools, codified the Tsa Yig legal system, and established a government of theocratic and civil administrators.
-Namgyal became the first Zhabdrung Rinpoche and his successors acted as the spiritual leaders of Bhutan like the Dalai Lama in Tibet.
-During the 17th century, Bhutan controlled large parts of northeast India, Sikkim and Nepal; it also wielded significant influence in Cooch Behar State.
-Bhutan ceded the Bengal Duars to British India during the Bhutan War in the 19th century.
-The House of Wangchuck emerged as the monarchy and pursued closer ties with the British in the subcontinent.
-In 1910, a treaty guaranteed British advice in foreign policy in exchange for internal autonomy in Bhutan.
-The arrangement continued under a new treaty with India in 1949 (signed at Darjeeling) in which both countries recognised each other's sovereignty.
-Bhutan joined the United Nations in 1971.
-It has since expanded relations with 55 countries.
+During the 16th century, Zhabdrung Ngawang Namgyal unified the valleys of Bhutan into a single state.
+He defeated three Tibetan invasions, subjugated rival religious schools, codified the Tsa Yig legal system, and established a government of theocratic and civil administrators.
+Namgyal became the first Zhabdrung Rinpoche and his successors acted as the spiritual leaders of Bhutan, like the Dalai Lama in Tibet.

+Bhutan was never colonised, although it became a protectorate of the British Empire.
+Bhutan ceded the Bengal Duars to British India during the Duar War in the 19th century.
+The Wangchuck dynasty emerged as the monarchy and pursued closer ties with Britain in the subcontinent.
+In 1910, the Treaty of Punakha guaranteed British advice in foreign policy in exchange for internal autonomy in Bhutan.
+The arrangement continued under a new treaty with India in 1949, signed at Darjeeling, in which both countries recognised each other's sovereignty.
+Bhutan joined the United Nations in 1971 and currently has relations with 56 countries.
 While dependent on the Indian military, Bhutan maintains its own military units.
 The 2008 Constitution established a parliamentary government with an elected National Assembly and a National Council.

-Bhutan is a founding member of the South Asian Association for Regional Cooperation (SAARC).
-In 2020, Bhutan ranked third in South Asia after Sri Lanka and the Maldives in the Human Development Index, and nineteenth on the Global Peace Index as the most peaceful country in South Asia as of 2023, as well as the only South Asian country in the list’s second quartile.
-Bhutan is also a member of the Climate Vulnerable Forum, the Non-Aligned Movement, BIMSTEC, the IMF, the World Bank, UNESCO and the World Health Organization (WHO).
+Bhutan is a founding member of the South Asian Association for Regional Cooperation (SAARC), and a member of the Climate Vulnerable Forum, the Non-Aligned Movement, BIMSTEC, the IMF, the World Bank, UNESCO and the World Health Organization (WHO).
 Bhutan ranked first in SAARC in economic freedom, ease of doing business, peace and lack of corruption in 2016.
+In 2020, Bhutan ranked third in South Asia after Sri Lanka and the Maldives in the Human Development Index, and 21st on the Global Peace Index as the most peaceful country in South Asia as of 2024, as well as the only South Asian country in the list's first quartile.
 Bhutan has one of the largest water reserves for hydropower in the world.
 Melting glaciers caused by climate change are a growing concern in Bhutan.

+In October 2025, Bhutan received attention for moving its National Digital Identity (NDI) system to Ethereum Blockchain Technology by early 2026.
+The announcement was officiated by Bhutan's crown prince, Jigme Namgyel Wangchuck with Ethereum co-founder Vitalik Buterin and Ethereum Foundation President, Aya Miyaguchi, in attendance.